+Monty Python: The Argument Clinic: Director's Cut.
+Rhetoric and Composition/Rhetorical Analysis.
 Overview of Rhetorical Analysis A RHETORICAL ANALYSIS REFERS TO THE PROCESS OF ANALYZING A TEXT, GIVEN SOURCE OR ARTIFACT.
-The text, source, or artifact may be in written form or in some different sort of communication.
-Rhetoric and Composition/Rhetorical Analysis

 To do this, we must recognize that arguments occur within a social context--they are the process/product of people interacting, and relating.
 Over the years, several scholars have mapped out these relations, much as you would a family tree.
 Aristotle was the first to notice the similarities of arguments and stories.
-The Rhetorical Triangle

-Argument Identification Seech (2005) states that there can be many uses for language.
+Argument Identification.
+Seech (2005) states that there can be many uses for language.

 For example, sometimes we wish to simply convey information.
 Sometimes we wish to persuade someone of something (i.e., reasons for believing).
+Parts of an Argument.
 Writing@CSU Guide When learning written argument, it is always helpful to observe how others argue effectively or ineffectively.

 The Toulmin method, based on the work of philosopher Stephen Toulmin, is one way of analyzing a text that we read, with an eye toward responding to that particular argument (as in a writing assignment that asks us to respond) and, ultimately, toward analyzing and improving the arguments we ourselves make.
-Parts of an Argument

-OWL Contributors:Allen Brizee.Summary: This resource outlines the generally accepted structure for introductions, body paragraphs, and conclusions in an academic argument paper.
+OWL.
+Contributors:Allen Brizee.Summary: This resource outlines the generally accepted structure for introductions, body paragraphs, and conclusions in an academic argument paper.

 Keep in mind that this resource contains guidelines and not strict rules about organization.
 Your structure needs to be flexible enough to meet the requirements of your purpose and audience.
 The following sections outline the generally accepted structure for an academic argument paper.
+Visual Argument Analysis.